intel/neural-compressor/docs/3x/client_quant.md

 ## Get Started
 ### Get Default Algorithm Configuration

-Users can get the default algorithm configuration by passing the processor_type explicitly to the get default configuration API, or leave it empty, and we will return the appropriate configuration according to the hardware information.
+Users can get the default algorithm configuration by passing the `processor_type` explicitly to the get configuration API, or leave it empty, and we will return the appropriate configuration according to the hardware information.
 Currently, the machine is detected as a server if one of the following conditions is met:

 - If there is more than one sockets
 - If the brand name includes `Xeon`